 To pick the right telescope for your needs, consider what you’ll use the it for the majority of the time.
 The best telescope for deep-sky photography may not be the best telescope for planetary imaging.

-Our article on the best beginner telescopes reviews telescope varieties and their differences in more depth.
+Our article where we choose our best telescopes (opens a new tab) looks at telescope varieties and their differences in more depth.